SalesCraft-Kyle-Na/posts/country-state-picklist/README.md

 - You need to deploy https://github.com/financialforcedev/apex-mdapi
 - Use of the Metadata API requires a user with the `ModifyAllData` or `MofifyMetadata` permissions.
-- In my opinion it's not the best solution.
+- In my opinion, it's not the best solution.

 ```java
 public with sharing class AddressSelectorMetadataApi {